smeznar/ontology-completion-with-graph-learners/README.md

 ```
 git clone git@github.com:smeznar/anomaly-detection-in-ontologies.git
 ```
 After this you need to setup the environment.
+We suggest using python 3.6, as some dependencies are supported only upto this version.
 If you're using conda, you can use the command
 ```
 conda env create -f env.yml
 ```